Acry/flappy/DevDox/Problems.md

 Score was not counted correctly
 It is a timing issue.
-Gameloop is still not implemented good.
+Game loop is still not implemented good.

 Major Bug
 After render scaling the mouse coordinates are screwed.